laszloszurok/hugo-website/content/posts/wireless-router-repeater.md

 ---
 title: "Extend your home network"
 date: 2020-08-18T22:04:44+02:00
 summary: "A repeater is a device that is used to extend transmissions so that the signal can cover longer distances.
 If you want to extend the coverage of your wireless network, you can set up a secondary router to connect to your main router and act as a repeater.
-Nowadays most routers have this functionality built in.
-In this tutorial I'm going to show an example setup with a D-Link device as the repeater."
+Nowadays most routers have this functionality built in."
 toc: true
 draft: false
 tags: